How Effective Are Level 3 Plates Against Modern Threats?

 2. Weight and Mobility

 Balance protection needs against mobility.
-Though heavier plates might provide greater protection, they are likely to limit mobility, an important factor in dynamic environments.
+Although heavier plates may provide greater protection, they are likely to limit mobility, a crucial factor in dynamic environments.

 3. Durability and Maintenance

 Remember the environmental conditions and use your armor will be subject to.
-Ceramic plates need special care to avoid cracking, but steel plates are stronger but are likely to rust without proper maintenance.
+Ceramic plates need special care to avoid cracking, but steel plates are stronger and are likely to rust without proper maintenance.

 4. Compatibility